How to grow

 - Harvesting can begin in about 4-5 weeks

 Recommended Varieties for Santa Clara County*

-See our list of Spring Garden Market Herbs for varieties that we have found perform well here.
+See our list of Spring Garden Fair Herbs for varieties that we have found perform well here.

 *Many other varieties may also do well here in Santa Clara County.
 This list is based on UC Master Gardener trials, taste tests, and feedback from local growers.